SuperPWA/super-progressive-web-apps/readme.txt

 #### Troubleshooting Your Progressive Web App

 Uh, oh.
 Your PWA did not work as expected?
+You do not see the "Add to Home Screen" notice?

 * Make sure your website has a SSL certificate installed. i.e. your website should be https instead of http (as in https://your-domain.com).
 * Make sure you are using a supported device and a supported browser.
 Refer to the "Device and Browser Support For PWA" list above.
+* Clear the browser cache and try again.
+In Chrome for Android, go to Settings > Privacy > "Clear browsing data".
+* If the application icon does not update after first install, delete the PWA from your phone, clear browser cache and install again.
+(We are working on making it better.)
 * Create a [new support ticket](https://wordpress.org/support/plugin/super-progressive-web-apps) and share a link to your website.
 We will take a look and figure it out for you.

 == Installation ==